What Is a Threat Intelligence Platform?

 6. Threat Intelligence Sharing for Collaboration

-Bidirectionally exchanging threat knowledge between internal teams and external companies promotes security collaboration, aids in situational awareness, and allows organizations to learn from one another.
-For that, the control center of your threat intelligence platform communicates intelligence in both directions with each linked member or entity.
+Sharing threat knowledge between internal teams and external companies is crucial for promoting security collaboration, enhancing situational awareness, and facilitating organizational learning.
+To achieve this, the control center of your threat intelligence platform should be capable of bi-directional communication of intelligence with all linked members or entities.

 7. Centralized Visibility

-It would be best if you had a comprehensive understanding of your overall security thanks to your threat intelligence platform.
-It should allow you to control your threat intelligence through centralized visibility and tracking, closing any security vulnerabilities.
+It is essential to have a comprehensive understanding of your overall security with the help of a threat intelligence platform.
+This solution should enable you to manage your threat intelligence using centralized visibility and tracking, eliminating any security vulnerabilities.

 8. Integration With Other Security Tools